 All that heavy breathing increases the amount of oxygen in the cells, helping to keep organs and tissues functioning properly.

 Sex reduces arthritic pain, whiplash pain and headache pain.
-“What’s more, the hormones that are released during sexual arousal and orgasm can actually elevate your pain threshold,” says A/Prof Tan.
+“What’s more, the hormones that are released during sexual arousal and orgasm can actually elevate your pain threshold,” says our experts.

 Affectionate touching increases your level of oxytocin – also known as the “bonding” hormone.